-The containerization team at HCL has been carefully curated with the perfect mix of experience and expertise.
-As a Kubernetes certified provider and a CNCF gold member, the HCL team is trained, accredited, and certified on Red Hat and several other container platform technologies, such as OpenShift and Tanzu.
+The containerization team at HCLTech has been carefully curated with the perfect mix of experience and expertise.
+As a Kubernetes certified provider and a CNCF gold member, the HCLTech team is trained, accredited, and certified on Red Hat and several other container platform technologies, such as OpenShift and Tanzu.
 Our dedicated COE is focused on Red Hat Openshift, Public Cloud K8S offerings, and associated products.

 We have the digital capabilities to design, build, migrate, and operate OpenShift platform deployed to on-premise or public/hybrid cloud.
 We also offer flexible delivery models that are highly customizable per specific requirements.
 And finally, our strong presence in large customer account bases has helped numerous organizations through their container platform journey.
 Our torchbearers can lead organizations toward a fortified digital foundation and enrich their digital experiences with next-gen implementations of digital technologies.